Harary's Sum and Integral Sum Graphs -- A Survey in detail: Structural Properties of , , ,

-\begin{res}{\rm \cite{vr14}} \quad {\rm \textbf{ [Algorithm to generate $G_{n}$]}\\ When $n$ is odd, starting with $G_1$ and using Theorem \ref{2.11}, we can generate $G_3$, $G_5$, . . . sum graphs of successive odd orders.
-When $n$ is even, start with $G_2$ and use Theorem \ref{2.11} to generate $G_4$, $G_6$, . . . sum graphs of successive even orders.} \end{res} \begin{proof}\quad We consider odd and even cases of $n$ seperately.
-When $n$ is odd, we start with $G_1$ with vertex $u_1$ (with sum label 1).
+\begin{res}{\rm \cite{vr14}} {\rm \textbf{ [Algorithm to generate $G_{n}$]} \quad When $n$ is odd, starting with $G_1$ and using Theorem \ref{2.11}, we can generate $G_3$, $G_5$, . . . , sum graphs of successive odd orders.
+When $n$ is even, start with $G_2$ and use Theorem \ref{2.11} to generate $G_4$, $G_6$, . . . , sum graphs of successive even orders.} \end{res} \begin{proof}\quad We consider odd and even cases of $n$ seperately.
+Let $n$ be odd.
+Start with $G_1$ with vertex $u_1$ (with sum label 1).
 From $G_1$, move to $G_3$ by changing $u_1$ to $u_2$, include $u_1$ and $u_3$, join $u_1$ with $u_2$.
-Sum label vertex $u_i$ with $i$ for $i$ = 1 to 3, then the resultant labeled graph is $G_3$.
+Label vertex $u_i$ with label $i$ for $i$ = 1 to 3, then the resultant labeled graph is $G_3$.

 In general, at $k^{th}$ stage, let $G_{2k+1}$ be the sum graph with vertices $u_1, u_2, . . . , u_{2k+1}$ with subscript-labeling as their sum labels, $k\in\mathbb{N}$.
 Now, from $G_{2k+1}$, we can move to $G_{2k+3}$ by changing $u_i$ to $v_{i+1}$ for $i$ = 1 to $2k+1$, with $G_{2k+1}$ include $v_1$ and $v_{2k+3}$, join $v_1$ with $v_j$ for all $j$, $j$ = 1 to $2k+2$ and consider sum label of vertex $v_i$ with $i$ for $i$ = 1 to $2k+3$, then the resultant labeled graph is the sum graph $G_{2k+3}$.
 Continue the process until we obtain sum graph $G_{2n+1}$, $n\in\mathbb{N}$.